 Requirements: Familiarity with the Play!
 Pokémon program and commitment to adhere to the Professor Core Values

 Aspiring Professors must complete a straightforward multiple-choice exam that addresses a variety of topics, such as tournament procedures and game rulings.
 These questions can be a little tricky, and some are designed to trip you up, so be sure to read them carefully.

 To qualify: Staff at least 6 events per year in a certification-appropriate role.

-Basic Professors may apply to rank up to Stage 1 after six months within the program.
+Basic Professors may apply to rank up to Stage 1 after nine months within the program.

 The Stage 1 exam comprises the familiar multiple-choice element, but with some more advanced topics thrown in.
 In addition, Stage 1 applicants must complete a written reflection of their time within the program so far.

 To qualify: Staff at least 8 events at approved venues per year, 4 of which must be Premier Events, in a certification-appropriate role.
 Applicants must be fluent in English.

 Stage 1 Professors may apply to rank up to Stage 2 after one year within the program.
 Once approved, Stage 2 Professors must staff 12 events per year, 8 of which must be Premier Events, in a certification-appropriate role in order to maintain their Stage 2 rank.

 The Stage 2 exam gives Professors access to the highest rank we offer.
 Applicants will take on a series of essay-style questions, and answers will be graded not only according to correctness but also the thoroughness with which they are approached.
 If you pass the exam, you will be invited to interview with either an experienced Pokémon Professor or a member of the Pokémon Organized Play team at a mutually agreeable time.

 Because of this, and because Stage 2 Professors are among the first considered for volunteer staff roles at the largest and most international events, fluency in English is essential.